There are a few ways to measure for the correct width.

 Use callipers.
-Adjust one arm of the calliper on either side of the horse’s mouth and then lay them down and measure the distance between the two arms of the calliper.
+Adjust one arm of the caliper on either side of the horse’s mouth and then lay them down and measure the distance between the two arms of the caliper.
 Buying a pair of callipers for a one time measuring job is costly, so do this only if you have some available.
 (Buy it now)

 Download, print and cut out a bit measurer.
 Bit Measurer Template from Libertyville Saddle Shop.